 Thank you for your interest in adoption through the Kansas foster care system!

-to be found.
+foster parents.
+While others continue to wait.
 Children needing adoption are from all

 age groups, races and ethnicities, and socioeconomic backgrounds.
 However, the majority

-have special needs.
+or have special needs.

 The Role of Adopt Kansas Kids